lucasll37/RL-BlackJack/README.md

 ### B. Installation with Makefile

-3. Create the local virtual environment and install dependencies:
+2. Create the local virtual environment and install dependencies:
     ```sh
     make configure
     ```

-4. Activate the virtual environment:
+3. Activate the virtual environment:
     ```sh
     make build
     ```

+4. In both cases, make sure the environment is active.

 ## Usage